-Optics and Imaging Facility The Optics and Imaging Facility (former Spectrography and Bioimaging Facility) manages the optical equipment, such as optical microscopes, including confocal laser microscopes and two-photon microscopes, and the Okazaki Large Spectrograph.
+Optics and Imaging Facility The Optics and Imaging Facility manages the optical equipment, such as optical microscopes, including confocal laser microscopes and two-photon microscopes, and the Okazaki Large Spectrograph.
 We also hold technical seminars and training sessions about microscopes and bioimaging to provide useful information to our users.
 Okazaki Large Spectrograph (Optics and Imaging Facility)